craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Ammunition.md

 ### Specialized Tags
 #### Barbed / Hollow Point
-When you deal Damage using this Ammunition, you apply one stack of the 'Bleeding' [[Condition]].
+When you deal Damage using this Ammunition, you apply one stack of the 'Bleeding' [[Ailment]].

 #### Coring / Armor Piercing
 When you deal Damage using this Ammunition, you may deal half that damage as True Damage.